Ron1993/alx-pre_course/0x02-git/README.md

-My first project on git.
+This is my first project on git.